Dynamical discontinuities in repeated weak measurements revealed by complex weak values: Analysis of the Discontinuity

 In second-order phase transitions, such as those in the Ising model~\cite{niss2005history} or the superconducting transition~\cite{kiometzis1994critical}, the behavior of observables near the critical point is characterized by critical exponents that are universal across systems belonging to the same universality class.
 Typically, near the critical point of a control parameter \(P\), for instance, the temperature, the magnetic field, or the interaction strength in measurement-induced phase transitions~\cite{poboiko2024measurement}, a characteristic physical quantity \(F\) (such as the heat capacity or the magnetic susceptibility) diverges following a power law in the vicinity of the critical point:

-where \(P_c\) is the critical value of the control parameter and \(\alpha\) is the associated critical exponent.\\ In the protocol studied in this article, the post-selected polar angle \(\phi\) acts as the control parameter, governing a discontinuity in the expectation value of the Pauli matrix \(\hat{\sigma}_x\) at the critical point \(\phi_c\).
+where \(P_c\) is the critical value of the control parameter and \(\alpha\) is the associated critical exponent.

+In the protocol studied in this article, the post-selected polar angle \(\phi\) acts as the control parameter, governing a discontinuity in the expectation value of the Pauli matrix \(\hat{\sigma}_x\) at the critical point \(\phi_c\).
 This discontinuity emerges after multiple iterations of the protocol.
 The corresponding relaxation time, defined as the time required for the system to reach its steady state, diverges at \(\phi_c\), since at the critical point the meter dynamics become effectively unitary and no single eigenstate (fixed point) dominates.
 Although the discontinuity observed in Fig.~\ref{fig:expectation_value_X} might at first appear reminiscent of a first-order phase transition, the absence of a direct jump between two stable fixed points, and the emergence of unitary dynamics precisely at the critical point, indicate a resemblance to a second-order phase transition.
 The divergence of the relaxation time~\cite{dziarmaga2010dynamics}, demonstrated below, signifies critical slowing down, a defining feature of second-order phase transitions.
 Thus, the relaxation time $\tau$ serves as a key quantity for characterizing the critical behavior and determining the associated critical exponent, as well as for probing the universality of the transition.
 This section demonstrates that the relaxation time associated with the proposed protocol universally follows the power-law behavior expressed in: